-"Article 278

-Transitional measures
+"Article 278 Transitional measures

-- 1. Until 31 December 2020 at the latest, means for the exchange and storage of information, other than the electronic data-processing techniques referred to in Article 6(1), may be used on a transitional basis, where the electronic systems which are necessary for the application of the provisions of the Code other than those referred to paragraphs 1a-2 and 23 of this Article are not yet operational. - 1a2.
-Until 31 December 2022 at the latest, means other than the electronic data-processing techniques referred to in Article 6(1) may be used on a transitional basis, where the electronic systems which are necessary for the application of the following provisions of the Code are not yet operational: - (a) the provisions on notification of arrival, on presentation notification and on temporary storage laid down in Articles 133, 139, 145 and 146; and - (b) the provisions related to the customs declaration for goods brought into the customs territory of the Union laid down in Articles 158, 162, 163, 166, 167, 170 to 174, 201, 240, 250, 254 and 256. - 23.
-Until 31 December 2025 at the latest, means other than the electronic data-processing techniques referred to in Article 6(1) may be used on a transitional basis,
+- Until 31 December 2020 at the latest, means for the exchange and storage of information, other than the electronic data-processing techniques referred to in Article 6(1), may be used on a transitional basis where the electronic systems which are necessary for the application of the provisions of the Code other than those referred to paragraphs 2 and 3 of this Article are not yet operational. - 2.
+Until 31 December 2022 at the latest, means other than the electronic dataprocessing techniques referred to in Article 6(1) may be used on a transitional basis, where the electronic systems which are necessary for the application of the following provisions of the Code are not yet operational: - (a) the provisions on the notification of arrival, on presentation and on declarations of temporary storage laid down in Articles 133, 139, 145 and 146; and - (b) the provisions related to the customs declaration for goods brought into the customs territory of the Union laid down in Articles 158, 162, 163, 166, 167, 170 to 174, 201, 240, 250, 254 and 256.

-, where the electronic systems which are necessary for the application of the following provisions of the Code are not yet operational: - (a) the provisions on guarantees for a potential or existing customs debt laid down in Article 89(2)(b) and (6);

-- (b) the provisions on entry summary declarations and risk analysis laid down in Articles 46, 47 and 127 to 129; - (c) the provisions on the customs status of goods laid down in Article 153(2); - (d) the provisions on centralised clearance laid down in Article 179; - (e) the provisions on transit laid down in Articles 210(a), 215(2), 226, 227, 233 and 234; and - (f) the provisions related to outward processing, pre-departure declarations, formalities on exit of goods, export of Union goods, re-export of non-Union goods and exit summary declarations for taking goods out of the customs territory of the Union laid down in Articles 258, 259, 263, 267, 269, 270 to 272, 274 and 275."
+- 3. Until 31 December 2025 at the latest, means other than the electronic data-processing techniques referred to in Article 6(1) may be used on a transitional basis , where the electronic systems which are necessary for the application of the following provisions of the Code are not yet operational: - (a) the provisions on guarantees for potential or existing customs debts laid down in point (b) of Article 89(2) and Article 89(6); - (b) the provisions on entry summary declarations and risk analysis laid down in Articles 46, 47, 127, 128 and 129; - (c) the provisions on the customs status of goods laid down in Article 153(2); - (d) the provisions on centralised clearance laid down in Article 179; - (e) the provisions on transit laid down in point (a) of Article 210, Article 215(2) and Articles 226, 227, 233 and 234; and - (f) the provisions on outward processing, pre-departure declarations, formalities on exit of goods, export of Union goods, re-export of non-Union goods and exit summary declarations for taking goods out of the customs territory of the Union laid down in Articles 258, 259, 263, 267, 269, 270, 271, 272, 274 and 275.".

-(1a2) The following Article is inserted:
+(2) The following Article is inserted:

-"Article 278a
+"Article 278a Reporting obligations

-- 1. Not later than 31 December 2019 and every year thereafter until the date when the electronic systems referred to in Article 278 become fully operational, the Commission shall submit an annual report to the European Parliament and to the Council on progress in developing these electronic systems. - 2.
-The report shall assess the Commission and the Member States' progress in developing each of the electronic systems, taking particular account of the following milestones: - (i) the date of publication of the technical specifications for the external communication of the electronic system; - (ii) the period of conformance testing with economic operators; and - (iii) the expected and actual dates of deployment of the electronic systems. - 3.
-If the assessment shows that the progress is not satisfactory, the report shall also describe the mitigating actions to be taken to ensure the deployment of the electronic systems before the end of the transitional periods.

-- 4. The Member States shall provide the Commission twice per year with an updated table on their own progress in developing and deploying the systems.
-The Commission shall publish this updated information on its website." - (23) In Article 279, the words "in the situation referred to in" are replaced by the words "in the situations referred to in".
+- 1. By 31 December 2019 and every year thereafter until the date on which the electronic systems referred to in Article 278 become fully operational, the Commission shall submit an annual report to the European Parliament and to the Council on progress in developing those electronic systems. - 2.
+The annual report shall assess the progress of the Commission and the Member States in developing each of the electronic systems, taking particular account of the following milestones: - (i) the date of publication of the technical specifications for the external communication of the electronic system; - (ii) the period of conformance testing with economic operators; and - (iii) the expected and actual dates of deployment of the electronic systems. - 3.
+If the assessment shows that the progress is not satisfactory, the report shall also describe the mitigating actions to be taken to ensure the deployment of the electronic systems before the end of the applicable transitional period. - 4.
+The Member States shall provide the Commission, twice per year, with an updated table on their own progress in developing and deploying the electronic systems.
+The Commission shall publish such updated information on its website.". - (3) Article 279 is replaced by the following: